-I have conducted research in eight African countries to examine the influence of African regional organization on election quality:
+I have conducted research in eight African countries to examine the influence of African regional organizations on election quality and human rights:

 - Zimbabwe (2018, 2014)